Submit Article

 What Were the Facts of This Case?

-In 1995, SingTel and SCV entered into a network lease agreement to facilitate the launch of cable television services in Singapore.
-At the time, SingTel was building a nationwide optical fiber and duct network, but was not licensed to provide cable TV services.
-SCV, on the other hand, had been awarded the right to offer cable TV, but lacked the necessary network infrastructure.
+Singapore Telecommunications Ltd (SingTel) and Starhub Cable Vision Ltd (SCV) entered into a network lease agreement on 16 June 1995 to facilitate the launch of cable television services in Singapore.
+At the time, SingTel possessed a nationwide infrastructure of optical fibre and underground ducts, while SCV held the government license to provide cable television services but lacked the necessary physical network.

 How Did the Court Analyse the Issues?